skyfielders/python-skyfield/skyfield/documentation/time.rst

   is a big jump of 1.0 seconds
   every time a leap second passes.

-* ∆T — The difference between UTC and TT.
+* ∆T — The difference between TT and UT1.
   This is a much more straightforward value than DUT1, without all the ugly discontinuities caused by leap seconds.
   Because TT is a uniform timescale,